celo-org/celo-monorepo/packages/mobile/README.md

 ### Troubleshooting

+If you're having an error with installing packages, or `secrets.json` not existing:

+try to run `yarn postinstall` in the monorepo `/celo-monorepo` after running `yarn install`.

+A successful `yarn postinstall` looks like: [this](https://files.slack.com/files-pri/T9SEZ6M9B-F01JP5VDLJF/screen_shot_2021-01-13_at_2.39.56_pm.png).

 #### `Activity class {org.celo.mobile.staging/org.celo.mobile.MainActivity} does not exist.`

 From time to time the app refuses to start showing this error: